-The following diagram depicts our organizational structure immediately following the consummation of the Reorganization Transactions, the completion of this offering and the application of the net proceeds from this offering, based on the IPO price of \$27.00 per share of Class A common stock and assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock.
+The following diagram depicts our organizational structure immediately following the consummation of the Reorganization Transactions, the completion of this offering and the application of the net proceeds from this offering, based on an assumed IPO price of \$25.00 per share of Class A common stock (the midpoint of the estimated price range set forth on the cover page of this prospectus) and assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock.
 This chart assumes full vesting of LLC Units.
 This chart is provided for illustrative purposes only and does not purport to represent all legal entities within our organizational structure.

-(1) Includes LLC Units and Class B common stock held by Jason Krantz, our CEO.
+Includes LLC Units and Class B common stock held by Jason Krantz, our CEO.
+Does not include Jason Krantz.